qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 I have found that inadequate torquing of the nozzle at a high temperature, dirty leads screws and/or nozzle is the primary cause of unreliable/inconsistent results.

+Additionally, it's been reported that various after-market nozzles and hotends for the Qidi Plus4 are poorly sized, ill-fitting, and/or do not hold the nozzles or the heated portion of the hotend steady.
+If you are using after-market hotend parts, it would serve you well to verify that every part of your aftermarket hotend is adequately sized and secured properly.

 ## I've tightened my nozzle at 300C, but results are still a bit off